Mass Effect: Andromeda: Game design

 Early stages of development on Mass Effect: Andromeda began in 2012, following the release of Mass Effect 3.
 One of the first decisions that BioWare made was not to include Commander Shepard, the series' original protagonist, in the game.
 This strategy allowed them to make changes to some of the series' traditional gameplay elements, such as the old Paragon/Renegade morality system, which they felt was tied to Shepard and would not make sense without the character.
-Originally, they considered developing a prequel, but decided against it after soliciting feedback from fans, focus groups, and the development team.
+They originally considered developing a prequel, but decided against it after soliciting feedback from fans, focus groups, and the development team.
 Instead of preparing for another trilogy, the company tried to avoid locking themselves into a specific plan with regards to future installments in the franchise, which they felt gave them more creative freedom.

 Although BioWare approached Mass Effect: Andromeda as a new beginning and wanted it to feel fresh and new, the company still borrowed elements from previous titles.
 For example, the ability to drive a vehicle was inspired by the Mako from Mass Effect and the concept of loyalty missions was taken directly from Mass Effect 2.
 The team also applied lessons that they learned from Mass Effect 3, which featured a controversial ending where some fans didn't feel as though their investment in the series' characters had paid off.